In this section

 If you think you could be pregnant you should do a pregnancy test as soon as possible.
 You can carry out a pregnancy test three weeks (21 days) from the last time that you had unprotected sex.
 If you do a test any earlier it may not be accurate.

-You can buy a pregnancy testing kit from pharmacies and supermarkets or you can get a free pregnancy test from one of our clinics.
+You can buy a pregnancy testing kit from pharmacies and supermarkets or you can get a free pregnancy test by booking an appointment at one of our clinics.

 If the test is positive, this means you are pregnant.
 All pregnancy tests, when carried out correctly, are reliable, including tests you do yourself.

-If you are unsure that you wish to continue with the pregnancy, the BPAS service can discuss your options.
+If you are unsure if you want to continue with the pregnancy, you can discuss all your options with the British Pregnancy Advice Service.